• Skip to main content

 • Rich, creamy, fluffy, sweet and tangy

-Tips and techniques for Philadelphia Cream Cheese Frosting
+Tips and techniques

-• DON'T use low fat cream cheese.
-It must be full fat cream cheese.
+• Don't use low fat cream cheese- It must be full fat cream cheese.
 This adds flavor and richness to your frosting.

-• Use cold cream cheese.
-It should NOT be at room temperature.
+• Use cold cream cheese- It should not be at room temperature.

-• You will know your frosting is ready when you scoop frosting onto your spatula and it holds its shape without dripping.
+• You will know your frosting is ready when- You scoop frosting onto your spatula and it holds its shape without dripping.

-• This icing should be colored with gel colors.
-DON'T use liquid food coloring or else the consistency may change.
+• This icing should be colored with gel colors- Don't use liquid food coloring or else the consistency may change.

 They both have different flavors and go well with different cake flavors.
 Cream cheese icing has a subtle tanginess to it.
 Buttercream frosting has no tanginess and a strong vanilla flavor.